History of tactics in association football: Overview

 Tactics as they relate to football refer to the general principles, formation, mindset, and philosophy that a coach or manager instructs and trains their players to utilize within the game.
 Teams can utilize different combinations of these tactical aspects to best suit their desired style of play.

 A primary component of a tactic is the formation, which refers to the organization of the team's 11 players when on the pitch.
 Due to the fluid and dynamic nature of football, the positions that players take up are not set in stone nor do they entirely define the role of that player (with a moderate exception for the goalkeeper), but instead they dictate the general space the player should occupy relative to the positioning of their teammates.

 Each formation can operate under different mindsets that dictate the decisions players make on the pitch.
 For example, the speed at which a team wants to progress the ball up the pitch when they are in possession may dictate the types of passes that players make.
 Should a team prioritize maintaining possession of the ball, they may utilize shorter, on-the-ground passes to their teammates so that there is a lower risk of dispossession, whereas a team prioritizing fast-paced counterattacks may utilize direct passes over large parts of the field to accelerate the movement of the ball up the pitch.
 A variety of tactical mindsets have come into prominence over the lifecycle of association football.
 One such example is Tiki-Taka football, which prioritizes short-ground passes and high possession.
 This is best exemplified by Pep Guardiola's 2009 FC Barcelona side.
 Another example would be Gegenpressing, which prioritizes defending from the front, instructing players to attempt to press the enemy team and win back possession as high up the pitch as possible, exemplified by Jurgen Klopp's Premier League-winning 2019-2020 Liverpool side.

-Nowadays viewers may witness a broad array of tactics and mindsets employed by coaches and teams across the hundreds of different leagues.
-Such diversity in thought and exercise was not always present in the sport.
+Viewers may witness a broad array of tactics and mindsets thought out by coaches and teams across hundreds of different leagues.
+Such diversity in thought and exercise was not previously present in the sport.